Skip to content

 Walt sold his camera and, with only $40 in his pocket, went to Hollywood to live with his uncle.
 He took up the director’s career, But all the studios rejected his request.
 Walt even tried acting, But he did not succeed in that either.
 Walt’s little money also ran out, and he couldn’t do anything else.

 However, Walt’s brother offered him to resume making legendary cartoons.
 But he was so sceptical of the industry that it took him a while to agree to do it finally.
-With the help of his brother, he set up a studio in his uncle’s garage to start his career.
+With the help of his brother, he set up an animation studio in his uncle’s garage to start his career.
 Disney Brothers Studio was launched, where he met his wife and married her in 1925.

 With the help of his brother, he produced the cartoon series “Alice’s Wonderland” (which combined an actor with cartoon characters).
 By making this series, Walt was able to attract the attention of a broadcaster from New York named Margaret J. Winkler, Someone who played an essential role in his success.